Home | Contact

 ELIGIBILITY: State and local government, tribal governments (federally recognized and not federally recognized), nonprofits, private institutions of higher education and others

 AmeriCorps grants are awarded to eligible organizations that engage AmeriCorps members in evidence-based or evidence-informed interventions to strengthen communities.
 An AmeriCorps member is a person who does community service through AmeriCorps.
 Members may receive a living allowance and other benefits.
 After successful completion of their service, members earn a Segal AmeriCorps Education Award they can use to pay for higher education expenses or apply to qualified student loans.
-For more details, see the project synopsis here.
+Click here to explore this opportunity.

 Weatherization Assistance Program